 The Beauty of Lake Pichola and Aravalli Hill

 Here in Udaipur, I’ve tried Gujarati Thali special for lunch.
 I love Indian food 🙂

-Afternoon back to hotel and enjoyed the rain and the sound of the rain drops from the room window.
+Afternoon back to the hotel and enjoyed the rain and the sound of the raindrops from the room window.
 It seemed to me a fairy tale where I’m living in an old palace.
 Oh, I’ll really miss this Haveli….

 Hotel Mahendra Prakash

-Next day continued… Enjoyed working.
+Next day continued… Enjoyed working from the Hotel Mahendra Prakash.
 Indeed, it was a lovely morning!!